Co-Directors: O. Joseph Bienvenu, M.D., Ph.D., Amy Huberman, M.D., Paul Nestadt, M.D.

 Referrals may be made by the person in need, primary care or specialty health providers, mental health providers, employment assistance programs, community agencies, and concerned family.

-The Anxiety Disorders Clinic is appropriate for:
+The clinic is appropriate for:

 - People who are seeking consultation on diagnosis, medication and/or treatment recommendations.